The best way of dissecting this and answering is to do a Porters 5 Forces analysis.

 Is relatively weak.
 Virtual CFO’s are technology-enabled, but software agnostic.
 That is, the software itself isn’t the ‘secret sauce’ of what we do.
 Whilst we do factor in client’s preferences and switching costs, there are often several options we could use for our clients, meaning we are not beholden to any particular supplier.

 When people start to question the value of something, they might look towards an alternative, or substitute.
 An example would be someone who likes going to the theatre to see live performances but finds that the cost has become prohibitive and that for a fraction of the price they can go to the movies and still be entertained.

 Given Virtual CFO’s have an average of around 25 years of industry experience, it makes it hard for someone without that experience to come up with a credible alternative, compelling reason to switch.
 Historically the biggest obstacle Virtual CFO’s encounter as a substitute, is from the clients employing a full-time CFO.
 Mostly that has been due to psychological inertia and fear of the unknown.
 Often the internal CFO option they chose is someone with half the experience, that works twice as long, but that isn’t the same thing as a 25+ year industry experienced expert.
 The twin crisis has changed that and proven the Virtual team / remote working model can work.
 In fact it has been the ultimate in validation.

-We do not think there has ever been a more exciting time to be starting out in this fast growing and emerging sector.
-If you look at the USA and Europe, Virtual CFO is more common.
+We do not think there has ever been a more exciting time to be starting out in this fast-growing and emerging sector.
+If you look at the USA and Europe, Virtual CFO’s are more common, and more known across the business world.
 They are early adopters; Australia has been the laggards, but uptake of Virtual CFO services in the broader business community is set to explode as the economy gears up for a re-start.